Go to content (click on Intro)

 Full-time

-The duration of the doctoral studies is a maximum of four calendar years full-time counting from when the doctoral student enrols for the first time on the programme until the doctoral thesis is submitted.
+The duration of doctoral studies is a maximum of four years, full-time, counting from the date of first enrolment until the date the doctoral thesis is submitted.

 Part-time